Simple H-Bridge Motor Driver Circuit using MOSFET

 However, a more elegant solution exists.

-This circuit is called H-bridge because the MOSFETs form the two vertical strokes and the motor forms the horizontal stroke of the alphabet ‘H’.
+This circuit is called an H-bridge because the MOSFETs form the two vertical strokes and the motor forms the horizontal stroke of the alphabet ‘H’.
 It is the simple and elegant solution to all motor driving problems.
-The direction can be changed easily and the speed can be controlled.
+The direction can be changed easily, and the speed can be controlled.

-In an H-bridge configuration, only the diagonally opposite pairs of MOSFETs are activated to control the direction, like shown in the below figure:
+The H-bridge motor driver circuit working principle relies on diagonal MOSFET pair activation.
+In an H-bridge configuration, only the diagonally opposite pairs of MOSFETs are activated to control the direction, as shown in the figure below:

-The MOSFETs can be left on for full power or PWM-ed for power regulation or turned off to let the motor stop.
-Activating both bottom and top MOSFETs (but never together) brakes the motor.
+The MOSFETs can be left on for full power or PWM-ed for power regulation, or turned off to let the motor stop.
+Activating both bottom and top MOSFETs (but never together) breaks the motor.

-Another way to implement H-Bridge is using 555 timers, which we discussed in previous tutorial.
+Another way to implement an H-Bridge is using 555 timers, which we discussed in a previous tutorial.

 For the H-Bridge